Phase field modelling of the growth and detachment of bubbles in a hydrogen electrolyzer: Mathematical model

 Both the external flow and the growing bubble are fluids.
 In the first case we typically consider water and, in the second, gaseous hydrogen.
 The velocities involved are small in comparison with the sound velocity so that we will neglect compressibility effects of the gas inside the bubble and will merely treat it as an incompressible fluid.
 Hence, denoting $\rho _{i}$ , $i=1,2$ the densities of both fluids, the velocity field will satisfy Navier-Stokes equations:

 with a viscous stress

 where $\eta_{i}$, $i=1,2$ are the viscosities of both fluids, and the balance of force condition at the interface:

-where $\kappa (\mathbf{x},t)$ is the mean curvature at any point $\mathbf{x}$ at the surface of the bubble in contact with the liquid.
-We consider, as initial data, a bubble consisting of a truncated sphere with radius $R$.
+being $\kappa (\mathbf{x},t)$ the mean curvature at any point $\mathbf{x}$ at the interface between the bubble and the surrounding liquid.
+We take as initial configuration for the bubble a truncated sphere with radius $R$.